bwprice/PondCritters/index.md

 </style>

 Once you've got a sample you have to clean and sort it:

 1. Tip out the net contents into a tray.
 2. Pick out the big leaves and sticks.
-3. Pick out the invertebrates into a clean tray or sorting dish.
+3. Pick out the invertebrates into a clean tray or sorting dish with a spoon or soft forceps.

 ---
 ## **POND INVERTEBRATES**
 Below you will find videos and key features of the major groups you are likely to find in a pond dip.

 I've split them into three groups:

 1. [No legs](#no-legs)